ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         #env:
         # You would enter environment variables that you want to use in your application container in the whitelist array.
         #    whitelist: []
-        #build:
-        # You would enter any desired docker build arguments in the args array.
-        #    args: []
+        build:
+            args: { 'ACCESS_TOKEN' : '${GITHUB_ACCESS_TOKEN}' }
         signing_key:
             private_key_path: '${SB_DIR}/registration_keys/${keyName}.private'
             public_key_path: '${SB_DIR}/registration_keys/${keyName}.pub'
     EOF
     ```

-8. Continue to the [Build Application section](#build-application) if you are launching secure build for the first time or the [Troubleshooting Secure Build section](#troubleshooting-secure-build) if things didn't go as planned your first go-round and you are trying to get back on the right track.
+9. Continue to the [Build Application section](#build-application) if you are launching secure build for the first time or the [Troubleshooting Secure Build section](#troubleshooting-secure-build) if things didn't go as planned your first go-round and you are trying to get back on the right track.

 ## Build Application